SEED-platform/cbl-workflow/README.md

 ### Notes
 - This workflow is optimized to be self-updating, and only downloads quadkeys and quadkey dataset-links if they haven't previously been downloaded or if an update is available
 - Possible next steps:
-  - Cache geocoding results to avoid API limit penalties when re-running
+  - Cache geocoding results (if allowed) to avoid API limit penalties when re-running
   - Allow other geocoders like Google, without persisting the geocoding results
   - Add distance from geocoded result to footprint boundary, `proximity_to_geocoding_coord` (intersections would be 0)
   - Update [SEEDling](https://github.com/SEED-platform/seedling) to include this workflow, allowing you to upload an address list file and progressively update the map with records as they're processed (with a filterable sidebar containing list of results), and allowing you to fix which footprint is selected for a specific property

+### Disclaimer
+When using this tool with the MapQuest geocoding API (or any other geocoder) always confirm that the terms of service allow for using and storing geocoding results (as with the MapQuest Enterprise license)